merkle-open/terrific-micro/README.md

 Terrific Micro Framework
 ========================

-Super-small, but powerful template for both, simple & complex frontend projects.
+Powerful template for simple & complex frontend projects with a tiny footprint.

 Features
 ========